 Google Pixel 4 and Pixel 4 XL: Design

-Most notably, we learned that the devices would include a rather large camera bump onto the back of the phone.
+Most notably, we learned that the devices would include a rather large camera bump on the back of the phone.
 This is interesting because it makes the upcoming Pixels look almost identical to leaked renders of the 2019 iPhone.

 On June 14, just days after Google officially confirmed the Pixel 4 design on Twitter, 9to5Google obtained two leaked photos of the Google Pixel 4.
 There’s not much we can glean from the images themselves, aside from the fact that they line up with Google’s Twitter renders.
 It also appears to be encased in one of Google’s official fabric cases.

-At this point, we haven’t heard any rumors about the color options that will be available this year.
+At this point, we haven’t heard any completely reliable rumors about the color options that will be available this year.
 As Google has released its devices in Clearly White alongside Just Black and other accent colors in the past, we can guess two of the upcoming colorways.

 Kellen Barranger of Droid-Life fame shared the below Photoshopped render giving us an idea as to what the Pixel 4 and Pixel 4 XL might look like in white.
 You can decide if you think it looks hot or not.